andresramsft/azure-docs/articles/cost-management-billing/manage/assign-roles-azure-service-principals.md

       :::image type="content" source="./media/assign-roles-azure-service-principals/billing-account-id.png" alt-text="Screenshot showing Billing account ID." lightbox="./media/assign-roles-azure-service-principals/billing-account-id.png" :::

-   - `billingRoleAssignmentName`: This parameter is a unique GUID that you need to provide.
-You can generate a GUID using the [New-Guid](/powershell/module/microsoft.powershell.utility/new-guid) PowerShell command.
-You can also use the [Online GUID / UUID Generator](https://guidgenerator.com/) website to generate a unique GUID.
+   - `billingRoleAssignmentName`: This is the Role definition ID and it needs to be selected from the list provided under the ## Permissions that can be assigned to the SPN.

    - `departmentName`: This parameter is the department ID.
 You can see department IDs in the Azure portal on the **Cost Management + Billing** > **Departments** page.